AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 * **value** to set sizes
 * **name** to set names

 The **name** field is optional, and names of elements, unlike identifiers, do not need to be unique.
 By default, the names of circles are shown in labels, tooltips, and the legend.
 However, in the case of intersections the default choice for labels is **value**.

-Read more in the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.
+Please note that it is possible to add custom fields to your data – see the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.

 The sample below shows two circles with their names set: